Nigerian elites are a bit different from their western counterparts when it comes to giving back to society.

-The very rich in western countries, do very crazy stuffs with their money.
-They see giving back to the society as an obligation but they give back in a way that will baffle an average African man.
+The very rich in western countries, do very crazy stuff with their money.
+They see giving back to society as an obligation but they give back in a way that will baffle an average African man.

-For instance, Andrew Carnegie, One of the richest men in history made a pledge when he was still a teenager. he pledged that he will spend the first half of his adult life making money, and the second half giving it all away.
+For instance, Andrew Carnegie, one of the richest men in history made a pledge when he was still a teenager. he pledged that he will spend the first half of his adult life making money, and the second half giving it all away.

 Warren Buffet, who is worth over $70 billion dollars, has earlier stated that his children will not inherit more than 1% of his wealth.
-According to him, he will just give them enough to be comfortable, and then give the rest away to charity.
+According to him, he will just give them enough to be comfortable and then give the rest away to charity.

 Our attitude towards wealth is far different from western ideas.
-We live to accumulate wealth, and their is no clause that says we have to give it all back.
+We live to accumulate wealth, and there is no clause that says we have to give it all back.
 It might interest you to know that over 70 world billionaires have joined the Bill Gates/Warren buffet “giving pledge”, but no single African billionaire has dared to join them.

-Some say it is poverty mentality, that even the rich in Nigeria are not free from poverty mentality, they are so afraid of going back to poverty that they will continue to amass wealth even when they no longer need it.
+Some say it is poverty mentality, that even the rich in Nigeria are not free from a poverty mentality, they are so afraid of going back to poverty that they will continue to amass wealth even when they no longer need it.

 The rich in Nigeria are totally scared of becoming poor again.
-Thus if you make someone a Governor or Senator or even Local government Chairman, he/she will see it as the last opportunity to cater for the needs of his entire generation, and will count himself/herself a failure, if he/she fails to amass an expected level of fortune.
+Thus if you make someone a Governor or Senator or even Local government Chairman, he/she will see it as the last opportunity to cater for the needs of his entire generation and will count himself/herself a failure, if he/she fails to amass an expected level of fortune.

 Imagine a Vice president in Nigeria doing that ! or even a deputy governor!
 No way!
 In Nigeria, class must be maintained, A senator in Nigeria has to ride in a N200 Million Naira bullet-proof Mercedes S-class AMG.